 Think of your client.
 How could techniques for description, gaining distance, or disappearing to see reality help with anxiety?
-Could playing this track at your next session be productive?
+Could playing this section at your next session be productive?

-On this track we discussed accepting reality.
+In this section, we discussed accepting reality.
 Three techniques that we discussed were gaining distance, describing the present, and disappearing to see reality.

-On the next track we will discuss uncertainty training in two steps.
+In the next section, we will discuss uncertainty training in two steps.
 Step one is examining the costs and benefits of accepting uncertainty and step two is flooding with uncertainty.
 We will also examine problems associated with thought stopping regarding anxiety.